marcavenzaid/anibridge-data/README.md

 This repository automatically exports data from the AniBridge Webflow CMS and makes it available as a JSON file for use in the AniBridge website.

 ## About This Project
-This is a solution to the problem I faced when developing AniBridge in Webflow, where there is no way to create a search functionality for the shop that contains the affiliate products.
+This is a solution to the problem I faced when developing AniBridge in Webflow.
+I needed a way to add a shop search functionality.

-Webflow offers a site search function, but it is for the entire website.
+Webflow’s built-in search is a site search (shows results of all the text in the website), not for a single CMS collection.
+I am also already using the built-in search for searching other things in the website.
+So, it is already configured for that, and can't be configured for the shop search.

-So, I decided to create this solution, which automatically exports the affiliate products data from the AniBridge Webflow CMS and makes it available as a JSON file, which can be fetched and used for searching products in the AniBridge shop.
+This repository solves that problem by exporting the affiliate products CMS data from Webflow into a static JSON file.
+That JSON can then be fetched directly on the AniBridge site and used for fast client-side search.

 ## Live JSON URL
-The latest export is always available here: [affiliate_products.json](https://anibridge-data.vercel.app/affiliate_products.json)
+The latest export is always available here: [affiliate_products.json](https://marcavenzaid.github.io/anibridge-data/affiliate_products.json)

 ## How It Works
 - A **GitHub Actions workflow** runs once every 24 hours (or manually).